 - Use visuals to help tell your story.

-- Use data and quotes from your users to support your findings.
-Focus on answering the “why” of data.
+- Use data and direct quotes from your users to support your findings.
+They can be plucked straight from tl;dv’s transcriptions.

 - Be prepared to answer questions from your audience.